Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 -   [WAVE results for site](https://wave.webaim.org/report#/https://ian-ibcirl.github.io/CI-PP2-SunhillAdventures/)
 -   [picture for button backgrounds](https://stackoverflow.com/questions/9415851/how-to-change-the-background-image-of-a-button-using-javascript)
 -   [JSHint](https://jshint.com/) was used to check for Javascript errors and recommendations
+- [Squoosh](https://squoosh.app/editor) was a better AVIF converter and preserved colors on IOS/Safari 16

 ## Testing
 * [Back to index](#index)